 To some, taking control of your financial future is a brave decision.
 After all, most will just hand off their money in a mutual fund and hope for the best.
 However, taking a more active approach is the responsible thing.
 After all, your broker isn’t going to care more about your financial future than you are.

-It requires sacrifice and patience.
+Trading requires sacrifice and patience.
 But here is the thing that scares people the most: uncertainty.
-There is no guarantee, that after all that time spent, you might not make money, but you could even lose.
+There is no guarantee, that after all that time spent, you might not make money, and you could even lose.

 You know, it’s not a bad idea to trade a demo account, and get familiar with the trading platform and test out strategies before you put real money to work.